AlleSoke1/dnpak-script/README.md

 How to use it:
--All files goes directly into the game files (script.bat , quickbms.txt , quickbms.exe)
+- **All files goes directly into the game files (script.bat , quickbms.txt , quickbms.exe)**
--You will need to get quickbms binary from http://aluigi.altervista.org/quickbms.htm -Download those 2 files into (script.bat , quickbms.txt) from this repo and put them in client -Run script.bat
+- You will need to get quickbms binary from http://aluigi.altervista.org/quickbms.htm
+- Download those 2 files into (script.bat , quickbms.txt) from this repo and put them in client
+- Run script.bat
 - .....
--Profit ?
+- Profit ?

 Thank you Luigi Auriemma for wonderful game zlib extractor.